Crank37/OPS/README.md

 ```

 #### URDF
-The **turtlebot3** package is built from source, as the the URDF had to be adjusted to correctly detect AprilTags.
+The **turtlebot3** package is built from source, as the URDF had to be adjusted to correctly detect AprilTags.
 The *camera_link* frame is rotated, so the z-axis corresponds to the camera axis.

 To ensure proper functioning, include `export TURTLEBOT3_MODEL=waffle_pi` in your shell configuration file.